itsml/itsml/README.md

 # ITS.ML: Machine learning for intelligent technical systems

 Welcome to the repository of the ITS.ML research project.
-For more information on the project itself, please visit our [homepage](https://its-ml.de/) or get in touch with us on Twitter [@_its_ml](https://twitter.com/_its_ml).
+For more information on the project itself, please visit our [homepage](https://its-ml.de/), have a look at our concept slides [here](https://github.com/itsml/itsml/blob/master/ITSML_ProjectConcept.pdf) or get in touch with us on Twitter [@_its_ml](https://twitter.com/_its_ml).

 This repository contains the code of all notebooks presented on our homepage, exemplifying how machine learning approaches may be used to address challenges for industrial practice.